rmoralespp/pymport/README.md

 ### Features

-This tool tries to identify unused imports in a single module.
+* 🧹 Detects unused or shadowed `imports` that linters like **ruff** may miss
+* 🚫 Use `noqa` comments to ignore imports you want to keep
+* ⚙️ Minimalist CLI interface for easy integration in **CI/CD** pipelines
+* 🐍 No external dependencies beyond the Python standard library
+* ✅ **100%** test coverage with automated tests

+> [!IMPORTANT]
+> **False positives**
+>
-This task is not possible to assure a 100% false positive free result due to the possible collateral execution effects when importing a module.
+> This tool is not possible to assure a 100% false positive free result due to the
+> possible collateral execution effects when importing a module.
-This is, importing a module can affect or enable some feature needed somewhere else, so not using anything from that imported package/module does not necessarily mean is not needed.
+> This is, importing a module can affect or enable some feature needed somewhere
+> else, so not using anything from that imported package/module does not necessarily mean is not needed.

 A minimal typical example could be: